 Pre-hospital medicine is a longitudinal requirement encompassing all experience with local fire department and EMS personnel.
 The purpose of this learning experience is to provide the resident with ample opportunities to gain experience in understanding the unique pre-hospital environment and their protocolized approach to providing emergency care.
-The resident will participate in at least two hands-on "ride along" experiences and participate in an educational session with new-hire paramedic personnel.
+The resident will participate in at least two hands-on "ride along" experiences and lead educational sessions with new-hire paramedic personnel.